parrots-14/ADB-GUI-Tool/README.md

 ADB Install - Command implemented, working on adding arguments to get the path to APK, coming in 1.2

-ADB Uninstall - Not implemented, coming in 1.2
+ADB Uninstall - Not implemented, delayed

 ADB Sideload - Not implemented, coming in 1.2

-ADB Push - Not implemented
+ADB Push - Not implemented, coming in 1.2

-ADB Pull - Not implemented
+ADB Pull - Not implemented, coming in 1.2

 I plan on adding more, but those are the ones that are going to be added soon.